 CPW and CDOT recently completed the WSWPS; a limited number of segments along I-70 between Eagle and Gypsum and west of Dotsero were identified in the top 5% of highway segments in need of mitigation.
 CDOT is currently working on a couple projects near the town of Vail.
 Design is complete on a project to replace and increase the length of the exclusion fence near the Dowd Junction box culvert.
 CDOT completed design to add six wildlife underpasses along I-70 between the town of Vail and Vail Pass.
 The construction of a large and a medium sized underpass designed for elk and deer passage, in addition to four smaller underpasses for species such as lynx, bear and mountain lion is planned to begin in 2024.
-The project will include approximately ten miles of wildlife exclusion fence; this fence will tie into 5 existing large span-bridges, making for a total of 11 crossing structures from the town of Vail to the top of Vail Pass.
-This will be the first comprehensive crossing structure project completed on I-70 in Colorado.
+The project will include approximately ten miles of wildlife exclusion fence; this fence will tie into 5 existing large span-bridges, making for a total of 11 crossing structure project completed on I-70 in Colorado.
 There was also an interagency group led by Eagle County to assess highway safety and wildlife permeability needs in the county.
 One of the priority areas they identified is along CO Hwy 131 south of State Bridge.